-Article 280 of Indian Constitution: Finance Commission of India
+Article 280 of Constitution of India – Finance Commission of India

-Article 280 of the Indian Constitution establishes the Finance Commission of India.
+Article 280 of Constitution of India deals with establishes the Finance Commission of India.
 This provision mandates the President to constitute a Finance Commission every five years or at such earlier time as deemed necessary.
 The commission’s primary role is to recommend the distribution of net proceeds of taxes between the Union and the States, ensuring a balanced economic and financial administration.
 This mechanism is crucial for maintaining fiscal federalism in India, facilitating equitable financial relations between the central government and the states, and ensuring a fair allocation of resources to meet the developmental needs across the nation.

-Original Text of Article 280 of Indian Constitution:
+Original Text of Article 280 of Constitution of India:

 (1) The President shall, within two years from the commencement of this Constitution and thereafter at the expiration of every fifth year or at such earlier time as the President considers necessary, by order constitute a Finance Commission which shall consist of a Chairman and four other members to be appointed by the President.